MVP Development

 - If you’re happy with the database schema, ask Cursor to update your Prisma schema with a prompt like:

-Then run the database migration:
+Then run the database migration (see Database).

 - Design the main app (private dashboard behind a login).